 We are committed to protecting your personal information and being transparent about what information we hold about you.

 The purpose of this policy is to give you a clear explanation about how we [and all of our subsidiaries] collect and use the information we collect from you directly and from third parties.
-As Learning & Participation works with ages 5+ this version of the privacy notice has areas specifically targeted at children and young people.

 We use your information in accordance with all applicable laws concerning the protection of personal information.
 This policy explains: